Westwood, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 39.29 mi of roadways, of which 31.23 mi were maintained by the municipality and 8.06 mi by Bergen County.

 The most significant roads passing directly through Westwood are County Route 503 (Kinderkamack Road) and County Route 502.
 The closest limited-access highway is the Garden State Parkway in neighboring Washington Township, where Exit 168 links CR 502 to the borough.

 Public transportation

 Westwood is served by NJ Transit at the Westwood train station, located at Broadway and Westwood Avenue.
 The Pascack Valley Line runs north–south to Hoboken Terminal with connections via the Secaucus Junction transfer station to New York Penn Station and to other NJ Transit rail service.
 Connections are available at Hoboken Terminal to other NJ Transit rail lines, the PATH train at the Hoboken PATH station, New York Waterways ferry service to the World Financial Center and other destinations and Hudson-Bergen Light Rail service.

 NJ Transit bus route 165 serves Westwood with service to the Port Authority Bus Terminal in Midtown Manhattan.
 Westwood is the terminus for bus route 165.

-Rockland Coaches offers service to the Port Authority Bus Terminal on routes 11T/11AT, 14ET and 46/47.
-Saddle River Tours / Ameribus provides service to the George Washington Bridge Bus Station on route 11C.
+Rockland Coaches offers service to the Port Authority Bus Terminal on routes 11 and 47.